Inventors and inventions

 The world of corporate invention

 There are probably more people trying to invent things now than at any time in history, but relatively few of them are lone geniuses struggling away in home workshops and garages.
 There will always be room for lucky individuals who have great ideas and get rich by turning them into world-beating products.
 But the odds are stacked increasingly against them.
 It's unlikely you'll get anywhere tinkering away in your garage trying to invent a personal computer that will change the world, the way Steve Wozniak and Steve Jobs did back in the mid-1970s when they put together the first Apple Computer.
-To do that, you'd have to set yourself up in competition with—guess who—Apple Computer, which is now the world's richest company, staffed with legions of brilliantly creative scientists, engineers, and designers, and with billions of dollars to spend on research and development.
+To do that, you'd have to set yourself up in competition with—guess who—Apple Computer (which became the world's richest company in 2011), staffed with legions of brilliantly creative scientists, engineers, and designers, and with billions of dollars to spend on research and development.
 Really prolific inventors might file a few dozen patent applications during their lifetime, if they're lucky; but the world's most inventive company, IBM, files several thousand patents every single year.
 Companies like IBM have to keep on inventing to keep themselves in business: inventions are the fuel that keep them going.

 Think of inventions in the 19th century and you'll come across lone inventors like Charles Goodyear, Thomas Edison, Alexander Graham Bell, George Eastman (of Kodak)—and many more like them.
 But think of inventing in the 20th and 21st century and you'll come across inventive corporations instead—such companies as DuPont (the chemical company that gave us nylon, Teflon®, Kevlar®, Nomex®, and many more amazing synthetic materials), Bell Labs (where transistors, solar cells, lasers, CD players, digital cellphones, commercial fax machines, and CCD light sensors were developed), and 3M (pioneers of Scotchgard textile protector and Post-It® Notes, to name only two of their best-known products).
 It was Thomas Edison who transformed the world of inventing, from lone inventors to inventive corporations, when he established the world's first ever invention "factory" at Menlo Park, New Jersey, in 1876.